qwriter/dwave-networkx/docs/reference/utilities.rst

 --------------

-See :ref:`index_conversion_classes` on instantiating the needed lattice size and setting correct domain and range for coordinates in a QPU working graph.
+See :ref:`index_conversion_classes` on instantiating the needed lattice size and setting the correct domain and range for coordinates in a QPU working graph.

 For the iterator versions of these functions, see the code.